PeterMackintosh83/squashed/README.md

 - Basic Rules of Squash
   - This page outlines the basic rules of the game of squash.
 A full screen image of an exhausted squash player lying on a court was used as a background for this page.
 The image was selected as it is relevant to the subject of the webpage and had the desired layout required for the background to this page.
 The image layout has the main image body (the squash player) only taking up approximately one third of the right side of the image, leaving a large clear section on the left side showing only empty squash court.
 This clear area was used as background for overlaying the text detailing the rules.
 A single icon showing a checklist was selected and positioned next to the page heading for aesthetic purposes.
 The image was fixed so that it would remain in place whilst scrolling down through the rules, this was acheived by setting the background-attachment to fixed.
 This page is valuable in that it states the rules of the sport, these rules can be used by beginners still learning the sport or by more experianced club members as a reference point to resolve any match related disagreements.
   - the background image to this page was modified using Microsoft Paint.
-The court markings to the left of the image were edited as I didnt like the weffect of having this line running through the section of text.
+The court markings to the left of the image were edited as I didnt like the effect of having this line running through the section of text.

 ![Basic Rules of Squash](assets/images/rules-readme.JPG)